-Everywhere along these treks sprang up homes and farms.
-But more vital was the meeting house with its deep roots in religious faith, its tolerance and devotion to liberty of the individual.

-And in these people there was the will to serve their community and their country.
-Even this village was a station on the underground through which Negroes were aided to the freedom of Canada.
-Sons of this community were in the then Red Cross of the Civil war.
-And despite their peace-loving faith, many of their sons were enrolled in the Union army to battle for free men.
+Everywhere along these treks there sprang up homes and farms.
+But more vital was the Meeting House with its deep roots in religious faith, its tolerance and devotion to liberty of the individual.
+And in those people there was the will to serve their community and their country.
+Even this village was a station on the Underground through which Negroes were aided to the freedom of Canada.
+Sons of this community were in the then Red Cross of the Civil War.
+And despite their peace loving faith, many of their sons were enrolled in the Union Army to battle for free men.